 To spend your social media time wisely, make sure your posts meet your goals.
 Of course, if you haven’t already identified specific goals for your social media efforts (brand awareness, website traffic, sales, etc.) we highly recommend starting there.
 Then, set aside time and identify the right tools for analyzing your social media efforts on a monthly basis.
 Using Google Analytics, you can see the traffic your posts are generating and which platforms are performing the best.
 Some social media scheduling tools also include robust analytics.

-Using these strategies should optimize your efforts on social media by making an otherwise overwhelming part of your job seem manageable.
+Using these social media management tips should optimize your efforts on social media by making an otherwise overwhelming part of your job seem manageable.
 Using social media calendars, scheduling and monitoring tools will minimize the amount of time you spend on social media each day, week and month, and open up more time to spend on your other business goals.

 If you’re still struggling to feel comfortable with your social media efforts, you can get in touch with us here.
 We exist to help you tell the very best version of your story, and we’d love to see if there’s anything we can do to help with your social media efforts.
 Cheers!